kgryte/utils-merge/README.md

 */
 ```

-To prevent non-existent properties from being added to the `target` object, set the `extend` option to `false`.
+To prevent non-existent properties from being added to the target `object`, set the `extend` option to `false`.

 ``` javascript
 var merge = factory({